fastify/fastify-autoload/README.md

 ## Global Configuration

-Autoload can be customised using the following options:
+Autoload can be customized using the following options:

 - `dir` (required) - Base directory containing plugins to be loaded